 Investing in a condo as a vacation home

 If you’re lucky enough to be thinking about buying a vacation property, a condo can be a smart investment.
 Vacation, after all, should feel somewhat carefree, which makes the proposition of a condo — paying the HOA to handle exterior maintenance, lawn duties and other tasks — especially appealing.
 “I like to say it’s trading dollars for time,” Martinez says.

 To make the equation work for a vacation home, though, you’ll need to think about how much time you’ll actually spend using the condo, as well as account for the overall costs of owning a vacation property.

 There are also significant differences when it comes to getting a mortgage and paying taxes on a vacation home vs. a rental investment property.
 Considering all of these factors can help you make the most of your investment.

 Investing a condo as a rental property

 If you’re an investor looking at buying a condo for passive income, it’s important to crunch the numbers in these two areas:

-- Financials of the HOA – “Make sure you get financials from the HOA,” Martinez says.
+- HOA financials: “Make sure you get financials from the HOA,” Martinez says.
 “Ask if there are any upcoming special assessments.”
-These are one-time but considerable costs owners must pay.
+These are one-time, but often considerable, costs owners must pay.
 If the HOA determines that every unit needs to pay for new windows, for instance, an owner could be on the hook for $10,000.
 That’s a huge extra expense that takes away from rental income.